TheCodingGuru/TheCodingGuru/README.md

 ### I am a Frontend Web Developer, Indie Game Developer.
 I am also very interested Math, Physics and Electronics.
 I live in the Northern Hemisphere and love Table Tennis and Cricket.

-- 💬 Ask me about: Frontend Web Development, Game Development and App Development
+- 💬 Ask me about: Frontend Web Development, Game Development and App Development.

-- 😄 Pronouns: He/Him

 - 📫 How to reach me: Direct Message [@dizzyprogrammer (Twitter)](https://twitter.com/dizzyprogrammer).

+- 🔭 I’m currently working on Discord/Twitter bots, apps and games.
+/
-- 🌱 I’m currently learning Django and DART
+- 🌱 I’m currently learning: Django and DART.

+- 👯 I’m looking to collaborate on: Games and Software.

+- 😄 Pronouns: He/Him.

+- ⚡ Fun fact: I am self-taught and I wrote my first "Hello World" when I was 10.

 ### Find me on these Social Networks